 Toning Up for Your Boudoir Photoshoot: A Complete Guide

-In an effort to help set you up for success, this post is going show you the foundational exercises everyone with an amazing body does.
+In an effort to help set you up for success, this post is going show you the foundational exercises and habits everyone with an amazing body does.

 The number one excuse everyone gives for why they don’t exercise is that they don’t have enough time.